core-wg/cacheable-oscore/draft-amsuess-core-cachable-oscore.md

 * The server preliminarily sets the Request-Hash option with the full request hash.

-* The server MUST protect the response using the group mode of Group OSCORE, as defined in Section 8.3 of {{I-D.ietf-core-oscore-groupcomm}}.
+* The server MUST protect the response using the group mode of Group OSCORE, as defined in {{Section 8.3 of I-D.ietf-core-oscore-groupcomm}}.
 This is required to ensure that the client can verify source authentication of the response, since the "pairwise" key used for the Deterministic Request is actually shared among all the group members.

   Note that the Request-Hash option is treated as Class I here.